Bucks beat Trail Blazers 127-108 for 8th straight win - WHIZ News

 Bucks: Also won the first of their two meetings with the Blazers this season, 119-111 in Milwaukee. … It was the opener of a three-game road trip. … The Bucks’ longest winning streak this season is nine games.

-Trail Blazers: GM Joe Cronin was among the team representatives at a roundtable with WNBA Commissioner Cathy Engelbert to pitch Portland as a possible WNBA expansion city.
+Trail Blazers: Had only one offensive rebound. … GM Joe Cronin was among the team representatives at a roundtable with WNBA Commissioner Cathy Engelbert to pitch Portland as a possible WNBA expansion city.
 Oregon women’s coach Kelly Graves and Oregon State coach Scott Rueck were also on hand.

 SLIGHT ADJUSTMENTS